All sites should comply with any regulations that your organisation has put into place in regard to COVID-19.

-The EDGI Study launched in early 2020 but has suffered delays to recruiting from Trusts due to the pandemic.
-We are now in the position to begin active recruitment again, and we are looking forward to welcoming you!
+EDGI launched in early 2020 but has suffered delays in recruiting from Trusts due to the pandemic.
+We are now in the position to begin active recruitment again, and we are looking forward to welcoming and working alongside you!
+Please note that due to limited staff capacity, it may take a considerable amount of time to launch a site.

 So far, over 4,500 people have signed up and completed their questionnaire!
 Please help us to reach our goal of recruiting 10,000 participants by getting involved…